epfl-ada/ada-2023-project-remontada/README.md

 * Analyzing the distribution of ratings over the years made by an expert and non-expert.
 * Analysis of the behavior of the two categories,The purpose of this section is to analyze if the experts are more severe than the rest of the population on the global rating (column 'rating' in the DataFrame).
 * Focus on whether experts and the general population share similar preferences when it comes to rating beers.
 For this investigation, the beers are sorted based on the number of times they were rated.
 A comparison is then made between the top 10 beers for the two groups.
-* See what kind (in terms of popularity)of beer casuals and expert rate
+* See what kind (in terms of popularity)of beer casuals and expert rate.
-* Analysis on the beers styles rated by experts and casuals
+* Analysis on the beers styles rated by experts and casuals.
-* Analysis on how their ratings differentiate (values of the ratings)
+* Analysis on how their ratings differentiate (values of the ratings).
-* Analysis of the ratings for specific beers
+* Analysis of the ratings for specific beers.
-* Ratings at the beginning of a beer (time evolution analysis)
+* Ratings at the beginning of a beer (time evolution analysis).
-* Evolution of ratings over time, impact of the experts, bis Try to find beers which have been rated by expert and non experts at different years in order to identify if an expert tends to influence the ratings or not
+* Evolution of ratings over time, impact of the experts (bis). \
+  Try to find beers which have been rated by expert and non experts at different years in order to identify if an expert tends to influence the ratings or not
-(all the results of the analysis are in the notebook)
+(all the results of the analysis are in the notebook).